Andolatam/api-docs/source/includes/_account.md

   "token": "Bearer USERTOKEN"
 }
 ```
-Through this endpoint the users can get information of their accounts, using the Bearer Token given from Login.
+The users can get information of their accounts, using the Bearer Token given from Login.
 This information is useful to users can view their profiles pages.

 ### HTTP Request